pbrdmn/brd.mn/src/articles/first-90-days-in-engineering-leadership.md

 ---

-## Your First month

-Learning about the details of the engineering function.
+## First month – learning the details of the engineering function

+### Review processes and ways of working

+Is there a clear onboarding process for new employees joining the team?
+Have systems in place to ensure access, tools, and knowledge is available to quickly have new started become familiar with the product and begin contributing to development with the team.

+An onboarding process can also assist with internal training, development, and knowledge sharing tools.
+Each new employee can help identify gaps and suggest improvements, improving the experience for the next new starter.

+Understand the existing systems and processes of teams.
+Are there systems in place and how well are those systems working?
+Do the teams have a balance of work between features, technical debt, and bug fixes?
+Or are they spending a disproportionate amount of time in one of these areas at the exclusion of others.
+Spending 100% of time shipping features could indicate a growing backlog of technical debt leading to a fragile infrastructure or expensive changes in the future.
+At the same time, spending too much time addressing bug fixes may be a lagging indicator that the overall code quality has not been maintained sufficiently and will require an investment in testing to resolve.

-1. Identify, document, and prioritise tasks
+### Identify, document, and prioritise tasks

-    Understanding how to assign priorities to different tasks will be key to knowing where to spend your time.
+Understanding how to the company assigns priorities to different tasks will be key to knowing where to spend your time.

-   - P0: This core piece is on fire 🔥
+   - P0: This core piece is on fire 🔥 fix this first
    - P1: High stakes tasks critical to strategy
    - P2: Tasks aligned with product strategy
    - P3: Low stakes tasks adjacent to strategy
    - P4: Nice to have tasks

-2. Review processes and ways of working

-    Understanding the existing systems and process of teams.
-Are there systems in place and how well are those systems working?

-   - Balance of work ⚖️ features, tech debt, fixes
-   - Capacity planning (team growth and alignment)
-   - Onboarding and off-boarding processes
-   - Training, development, and knowledge sharing
+ Each task should have an associated document outlining the problem, proposed solution, success metrics and alignment to the strategy.
+Once each tasks has been assigned a priority within the framework, teams will find more freedom in selecting the next piece of work.

-4. Find your business analytics and how to query them
+### Find your business analytics and how to query them
-5. Shadow support tickets and customer meetings
-6. Technology review

-   - Architectural review
+A business analytics tool captures the behaviour of users in the system.
+Data from such an analytics tool can be used to measure and track the performance of changes within the product, to validate progress toward objectives and to steer decisions.

+### Reviewing the technology

+Having a high level understanding the technology in place will be important for any engineering leader, whether or not their role involves the day-to-day programming.
+Becoming familiar with the experience of the engineers will highlight opportunities for improvement and bring alignment across the business.

+Several approaches that can help quickly provide an overview are:
+- Reviewing architectural documentation and any processes around code review and deployments.
-   - What's good/painful for the current tools and platforms
+- Asking the engineering team directly for feedback about what's working well and what are the pain points with the current tools and platforms.
-   - Documented processes
-   - What needs urgent attention
+- Pairing with engineers to observe the processes that in place.
+- Shadowing and assisting with customer support tickets

+---

 ## Second month